arangodb/arangodb/Documentation/Books/Cookbook/Compiling/Windows.md

 I want to compile ArangoDB 3.4 and onwards under Windows.

 **Note:** For this recipe you need at least ArangoDB 3.4;
-For ArangoDB version before 3.4 look at the [old Compiling ArangoDB under Windows](https://docs.arangodb.com/3.0/Cookbook/CompilingUnderWindows.html).
+For ArangoDB version before 3.4 look at the [3.3 Compiling ArangoDB under Windows](https://docs.arangodb.com/3.3/Cookbook/Compiling/Windows.html).

 Solution
 --------